kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 6. If the `grunt-modernizr` task is run, a pre-defined group of files is scanned for things that Modernizr may need to feature-detect.
 Based on that scan, a slimmed-down custom build of Modernizr is created, bringing in only the feature-detects I need.
 This custom build is based on [Modernizr's online build tool](http://modernizr.com/download/).

-7. Code changes are made in Sublime Text and committed to Git in small bits using the [Tim Pope style](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+7. Code changes are made in Sublime Text and committed to Git in small bits using the [Tim Pope style](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)...one of the "non-Grunt" things.

-8. Code changes are reviewed on `localhost` running on [MAMP](http://www.mamp.info/).
+8. Code changes are reviewed on `localhost` running on [MAMP](http://www.mamp.info/)...the other "non-Grunt" things.

-9. A custom `grunt push` task begins a deployment sequence that does the following:
+9. The `grunt push` task executes the above-discussed deployment sequence which does the following:

    * makes Jekyll build the site again, but adds the extra step of embedding related posts to the bottom of all post pages.